 Finally, we took a turn around Cap Rock, named so because of a rock capping a giant white tank.
 Cap Rock is also home to this odd little memorial (which kind of looks like graffiti and a mound of rocks from a distance) to Gram Parsons on the north side.
 Gram Parsons was a musician who played with bands like the Byrds

 and the Rolling Stones.
 He loved Joshua Tree and spent hours looking up at the sky waiting for the UFOs to fly by.
 In 1973, he died of a massive drug overdose.
 As his body was being flown back to Georgia via LAX, his friend Phil Kaufman snatched Parsons’ coffin off the freight ramp.
 Kaufman and an accomplice brought the body out to Cap Rock, laid it on the desert floor, and set it aflame in a macabre little ceremony, trying to fulfill Parson’s death wish.
 The two men were arrested soon afterward but were released when it was found that no California laws prohibited body-snatching or impromptu cremations.
 Makeshift memorials and inscriptions are cleared by the park caretakers regularly.
 Funny enough, Parson’s incineration actually happened a quarter mile away from Cap Rock, but people keep coming back to this location.

-As we drove back to our trailer at the end of the day, we spotted a wild jack rabbit and later a coyote, which we tailed as far as we could on the road.
+As we drove back to our trailer at the end of the day, we spotted a wild jack rabbit and later a coyote, which we trailed as far as we could on the road.
 I really had fun at this national park with its abundant wildlife, stunning desert views, and fascinating history.
-Just worth a multi-day visit for the adventure goer.
+Just worth a multi-day visit for the adventure goes.